akraino-edge-stack/icn/doc/installation-guide.md

 configurations, this installation guide has chosen a concrete configuration to use in the examples that follow.

+> NOTE: The example configuration's BMC does not support Redfish
+> virtual media, and therefore IPMI is used instead.
+When supported
+> by the BMC, it is recommended to use the more secure Redfish virtual
+> media option as shown [Quick start guide](quick-start.md).

 The configuration contains the following three machines.

 <table id="orgf44d94a" border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">